London Life Coach Hans Schumann explains what drives your introverted behaviour and how to grow beyond its limitations

 Do any of the above types resonate with you?
 Maybe you can even see how a few of them play out in your life?
 I certainly can.
 Catching myself when I express one of the above patterns helps me be kinder to myself and at the same time consciously chose a different course of action rather than letting my life run on autopilot.

 There are more Enneagram types than I described in this article.
-If you are curious which type you may be, you can take an online test.
+If you are curious which type you may be, you can take an online assessment.
+I offer this bundled with a one-hour debrief session and bonus content.
 Click here for more information.

 Once you understand the drivers of your introverted behaviour, you can make adjustments to grow beyond its limitations.
 This could involve changing your beliefs about yourself and others, learning from the patterns of other Enneagram types and cultivating small and regular steps that stretch you beyond the confines of your type.